Last Updated on September 3, 2023 by SCRAdmin

 There are a number of relatively simple changes to your lifestyle that can result in better sperm and semen quality, and an increased sperm count.

-Basic low-intensity exercise such as walking, jogging or cycling can have a significant beneficial effect on sperm quality and quantity.
+Basic low-to-moderate intensity exercise such as walking, jogging or cycling can have a significant beneficial effect on sperm quality and quantity.

 Eat A Healthy Diet